 Cat Drooling While Sleeping

 Similar to the phenomenon of cats drooling while very relaxed and happy, some cats may drool in their sleep.
 If the drool is minimal, this may be normal for your cat.
 However, if your cat is having excessive drooling during sleep, especially if you have never noticed this happening before, it’s worth getting it checked out by your vet.

 What To Do If Your Cat Drools?

 Because drooling is often a sign that the cat is in pain, it’s important to schedule a visit to the veterinarian as soon as you can to check for health issues.
-Drooling can also occur if a cat has ingested something toxic—another reason for a swift veterinary visit.

-Never Ignore a Cat Drooling
+Never Ignore A Cat Drooling

 If your cat that has never drooled before suddenly starts drooling, do not delay seeking veterinary treatment.
-Cats that have been poisoned require immediate treatment for the best chances of survival.

 Frequently Asked Questions

 Why would a cat suddenly start drooling?